PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 Rattick swallowed his disgust and said, "You are so much braver and stronger than I."

 The Knight drew his sword and said, "Stay behind me and learn how it is done.
-Fear not Rattick, for you are in the company of heroes."
+Fear not Rattick, for you, are in the company of heroes."

 "I shall not let you steal the glory!" cried the Ranger as he shouldered the Knight aside.

 Rattick couldn't believe it.
 The idiots charged!
 A frontal assault on a Troll?
-They were so stupid it was a wonder they could remembered to breathe..
+They were so stupid it was a wonder they could remember to breathe..

 The Enchantress edged past him, smelling of exotic perfume.
 "I will see if I can bind the creature with The Mother's Embrace.
-Stay behind me and you will be safe."
+Stay behind me, and you will be safe."

-He followed her swaying hips through through the corridor, for once, grateful for torchlight There was a roar and the stench of something awful.
+He followed her swaying hips through the corridor, for once, grateful for torchlight There was a roar and the stench of something awful.
 Rattick knew this to be the Troll's breath.
 Nothing smells worse than rotting flesh trapped between teeth.

 When she saw the Troll the Enchantress raised her arms and began casting a spell.
 As her hands wove their intricate the pattern, Rattick slid his knife across her perfect, white throat.
-She gasped as her life's blood poured down her neck, over the the exquisite Ruby necklace and into the deep valley of her heaving breasts.
+She gasped as her life's blood poured down her neck, over the exquisite Ruby necklace and into the deep valley of her heaving breasts.
 Before she could make another sound, Rattick covered her and dragged her into the darkness.

 She whimpered softly and grew weak.
 Rattick set her against the wall and removed his hand from her face.
-When he lifted her chin and she mouthed the word, "Why?"
+When he lifted her chin she mouthed the word, "Why?"
 Rattick bent down and kissed the dying woman on the lips.
 Her eyes fluttered as her life left the husk of her body.

 Rattick tore the necklace from her throat.
 Then he wiped the blood from it with a black silk handkerchief.
 In the distance, the screams of one the Chosen Ones ended in a terrible, squishy, bone-crunching noise.

 Staring into the glittering facets of the Ruby, Rattick answered the dead woman.
 "Why?
 Because it was a kindness.
 Because there are worse things in the depths of this dungeon than you can imagine.
 Because this is what happens when you choose to play a dangerous game.
 All of those are close, but if you really want the truth of it".
-He looked away from his prize and saw that she was dead.
+He looked up and saw that she was dead.
 "Because I can."

 # 2 -- What's an Orc? -- 1339